jasperkuperus/reduxe/doc/wip.md

 - Keep things explicit
 - Use Redux as you normally would
 - Don't become an abstraction layer, just add convenience
-- Only take away hassle of creating all boilerplat that is the same for each entity you add to Redux
+- Only take away hassle of creating all boilerplate that is the same for each entity you add to Redux

 ### Wins